lanxeyu/GeoKnight-Dockerized/README.md

 5. Clone the repo: ```git clone git@github.com:emptybagelman/GeoKnight-Dockerized.git```
 6. Run command: ```docker compose up```
 7. In a browser, navigate to [localhost:8080](http://localhost:8080/)

+To stop running the client and server, in your terminal, press 'Ctrl + C'